 Also, consider that if the attacker assumes you will probably use a year as that 4 digit number, then they don’t have to try every combination.
 Making assumptions about how passwords are commonly constructed can bring the attack time’s waaaaaaay down.

-A mask attack is all about making the assumptions that were mentioned in the last sections and performing then a specific kind of hybrid attack based on those assumptions.
+A mask attack is all about making the assumptions that were mentioned in the last sections and then performing a specific kind of hybrid attack based on those assumptions.

 Imagine that a website requires that you have an 8-character password that uses at least 1 character from each of the following sets